ladjs/superagent/docs/index.md

 Note that superagent expects the global `Promise` object to be present.
 You'll need a polyfill to use promises in Internet Explorer or Node.js 0.10.

+## Browser and node versions

+Superagent has two implementations: one for web browsers (using XHR) and one for Node.JS (using request module).
+By default Browserify and WebPack will pick the browser version.

+If want to use WebPack to compile code for Node.JS, you *must* specify [node target](webpack.github.io/docs/configuration.html#target) in its configuration.

-## Using browser version in electron
+### Using browser version in electron

-[Electron](http://electron.atom.io/) developers report if you would prefer to use the browser version of superagent instead of the node version, you can `require('superagent/superagent')`.
-Your requests will now show up in the chrome developer tools network tab.
+[Electron](http://electron.atom.io/) developers report if you would prefer to use the browser version of superagent instead of the Node version, you can `require('superagent/superagent')`.
+Your requests will now show up in the Chrome developer tools Network tab.
 Note this environment is not covered by automated test suite and not officially supported.